Metrakit/cssplot/README.md

 # Cssplot with SASS

-A Cssplot adaption with SASS.
+A Cssplot adaptation with SASS.
 Charts in fully CSS.

 ## Official link (with LESS) and Documentation : https://github.com/asciimoo/cssplot